Pece17/IoTBeacon/README.md

 ?>
 ```

-This is the ```DatabaseInsert3.php``` file for BEACON3 that in Raspberry Pi 3 inserts data into the database
+This is the ```DatabaseInsert3.php``` file for Beacon 3 that in Raspberry Pi 3 inserts data into the database

 ```
 <?php